 Newcastle is highly regarded for its teaching of biomedical and biomolecular sciences.

-We are ranked sixth in the UK in the category of ‘Other subjects allied to Medicine’ in The Times Good University Guide 2013.
+We are ranked in the top 10 in the UK in the category of ‘Other subjects allied to Medicine’ in The Times/Sunday Times Good University Guide 2014.

-We also rank number one nationally for overall student satisfaction with a 99% satisfaction score in the 2012 National Student Survey.
+We also achieved an overall student satisfaction of 95 per cent in the 2013 National Student Survey.

 Leading experts from our research institutes play an active part in all of our degrees.
 You also have the opportunity to attend optional research talks, aimed especially at first-year students, as part of our biomedicine+ programme.